-ero should warded against each assessment criterion using the statements within the bands. be awarded for non-credit-worthy responses.
-A man AO Assessment guidelines for Task 1 Marks A03 Ability to analyse information and evaluate courses of action before making decisions.
+AO Assessment guidelines for Task 1 Marks AO3 Ability to analyse information and evaluate courses of action before making decisions.
 8-10 AO2 Good ability to apply the skills of enterprise to the identification of a suitable project or activity.
 A variety of communication methods employed, fully suitable for the audience.
 AO1 Reasonable knowledge of enterprise concepts and terminology.
-AO3 Some attempt to analyse information before making decisions.
-5-7 AO2 Reasonable ability to apply the skills of enterprise to the identification of a suitable project or activity.
+AO3 AO2 Some attempt to analyse information before making decisions.
+Reasonable ability to apply the skills of enterprise to the identification of a suitable project or activity.
+5-7 a suitable project or activity.
 A variety of communication methods employed, but not completely suitable for the audience.
 AO1 Some knowledge of enterprise concepts and terminology.
 AO3 Very little, if any, successful attempt to analyse or evaluate information before making decisions.
 1-4 AO2 Limited ability to apply the skills of enterprise to the identification of a suitable project or activity.
 No variety in the methods of communication employed, or the communication was not suitable for the intended audience.
 AO1 Limited knowledge of enterprise concepts and terminology.